Transportation theory (psychology): Relevant features

 Green and Brock created a 15-item scale to measure narrative transportation, evaluating the extent to which individuals became immersed in a story.
+The scale includes criteria such as whether the reader could picture the events in the narrative taking place, if the narrative affected the reader emotionally, and whether events in the narrative felt relevant to the reader's life.

 Appel et al. later refined this scale into a 6-item version, which includes two cognitive, one general, one emotional, and two imaginative questions.
 Both versions were tested using a written narrative.

 Williams et al. developed the Video Transportation Scale (VTS) by adapting Green and Brock's 15-item transportation scale for video-based narratives.
 They removed references to written text and condensed the scale to five questions.
 These studies focused on using narrative transportation in health-related contexts to influence behavior.